History of the United States (1991–2016): Natural disasters

 In March 1993, a massive storm, known as the "Storm of the Century" or "Superstorm" struck the Eastern Seaboard of the United States.
 The storm set low pressure records; produced hurricane-force winds, storm surge, and killer tornadoes in Florida; and produced snowfall up to 2 ft across many portions of the Eastern United States.
 The storm was particularly crippling to the Southern United States, where places like Birmingham, Alabama received one-and-a-half feet of snow and record low temperatures, highly unusual for the region.
 In all, 300 deaths were attributed to the storm and $6 billion in damage was caused.

 The Great Flood of 1993 affected the Midwestern United States in the spring and summer of that year, devastating large portions of the Mississippi and Missouri River Valleys and their tributaries.
-Many small towns were devastated and agricultural losses were significant.
+Multiple small towns were devastated and agricultural losses were significant.
 10,000 homes were destroyed and 15 e6acre of agricultural lands were inundated.
 50 people perished in the floods and $15 billion in damage was done.

 In the early morning hours of January 17, 1994, the San Fernando Valley region of Los Angeles was hit by a 6.7 magnitude earthquake, known as the "Northridge earthquake".
 The quake killed more than 70 people and injured 9,000.
 Most of the fatalities were attributed to collapsed buildings, parking structures, or freeways.
 Striking an urban area, it was very destructive, causing $20 billion in damage.

 In July 1995, the city of Chicago was hit by a heat wave that had severe repercussions.
 During a five-day spell from July 12 to 16, the high temperature hovered from the mid 90s to the mid 100s.
-The heat index pushed 120 degrees on many days.
-The heat wave resulted in the deaths of over 700 people, many of whom were black, elderly, or poor.
+The heat index pushed 120 degrees on multiple days.
+The heat wave resulted in the deaths of over 700 people, a number of whom were black, elderly, or poor.
 The event brought increased attention to these segments of the population and the importance of reaching out to them during heat waves, as well as the concept of the urban heat island effect, in which urban environments exacerbate heat and humidity levels.
 Additionally, power failures and lack of adequate warning and general preparedness aggravated the situation and may have contributed to such high fatalities.

-In January 1996, the Blizzard of 1996 affected the Northeastern and Mid-Atlantic United States, dumping up to 36 in of snow on many areas, crippling major American cities like Washington, D.C., Baltimore, Philadelphia, New York City, and Boston.
+In January 1996, the Blizzard of 1996 affected the Northeastern and Mid-Atlantic United States, dumping up to 36 in of snow on multiple areas, crippling major American cities like Washington, D.C., Baltimore, Philadelphia, New York City, and Boston.
 The storm killed 150 people and caused $3 billion in damages.

 On May 3, 1999, a violent tornado outbreak struck the Southern Great Plains, predominantly Oklahoma.
 The most destructive tornado was an F5 tornado that struck Oklahoma City and the suburb of Moore.
 The tornado is one of the most prominent examples of a tornado striking a major urban area and became the first tornado to incur over $1 billion in damages.
 In all, the outbreak resulted in 50 deaths and over 600 injuries.